CCW-Site/dev_plan/README.md

 - Fixed: fix media Ext loading error ( reporter: @Jamin )
 - Fixed: using arrow keys to change outline in the costume editor can be done once before it stops editing the outline ( reporter: Portraito )
 - fixed: gandi edit collab bug (reporter: @poprock)
+- fixed: There is a bug about the project name in Japanese in the report (reporter: @手羽先)

 ## 2022Y10M4W